hhchuang-ai/cs230-final-project/README.md

 getLoss.py: sieze the statistic data of loss from output log.

-Most of the instruction below this line comes from the [Github](https://github.com/taki0112/UGATIT).
+Most of the instructions below this line come from the [Github](https://github.com/taki0112/UGATIT).
 ___
 ## Requirements
 * python == 3.6